Gydo-Team/gydo.js-dev/docs/CONTRIBUTING.md

 # Contribution Guide

+To contribute, you can fork the repository, and make a pull request.
+[See Pull Request Requirements](#pull-request-requirements)

+## Pull Request Requirements

 **By making a pull request you need to follow these steps:**

 **1. Explain:** Explain the changes, and why you changed them.